Enforcement of Spousal and Child Support

 - Can I obtain Child Support Enforcement services?

 - What happens when I request Child Support Enforcement services?

-What can I do if my spouse refuses to pay child support or maintenance?
+What can I do if my spouse will not pay child maintenance or support?

 Can I obtain Child Support Enforcement services?

 Anyone can request "child support enforcement services".
 If you are not a recipient of aid to dependent children, then according to the New York Social Services Law, you entitled to apply for and receive these services.
 To apply, you must either complete and sign the prescribed form of the New York Department of Social Services, or file a petition NY Family Court.
 You can also apply with the Family Court to establish paternity and/or to enforce an obligation of support, which can include an application, signed, for support services for a child or children.